+⚠ CAUTION
-Do not change any wiring while power is being supplied.

-There is a risk of electric shock or injury.

-• Check the wiring to be sure it has been performed correctly.

-There is a risk of motor run-away, injury, or accidents.

-• Always use a power supply of the specified voltage.
+- Do not change any wiring while power is being supplied.
+There is a risk of electrical shock, injury, or machine damage. - Check the wiring to be sure it has been performed correctly.
+There is a risk of motor run-away, injury, or accidents. - Always use a power supply of the specified voltage.
 There is a risk of fire or accident.

-In places with poor power supply conditions, ensure that the input power is supplied within the specified voltage range.
+• In places with poor power supply conditions, ensure that the input power is supplied within the specified voltage range.